 Olive oil: 10 gr (only for the electric oven)

 Start pouring water into a bowl, and dissolve the yeast.
 Once done, add half of the flour, and start mixing with a spoon.
 You need to move the spoon always from down to the center.
-At first, the dough will be creamy, like a chow.
-Add slowly more flour to make it more compact, and at this point add the salt as well.
+At first, the dough will be creamy, like a thick paste.
+Slowly add more flour to make it more compact, and at this point, add the salt as well.
 Keep adding flour and mixing with the spoon, and you’ll see the dough will get a softer and more compact texture.

-After 20 minutes, pour the dough on a worktop which you will have previously covered in some flour.
-Then, start doing the foldings: lift the dough from the center, then fold it on itself.
+After 20 minutes, pour the dough onto a worktop that you will have previously covered with some flour.
+Then, do a series of folds: lift the dough from the center, then fold it on itself.
 Do it three times: that will strengthen the gluten structure.
 After three foldings, use your hands to round the dough.
-Then, put it back into the bowl, and cover it with a lid or a cling film.
+Then, put it back into the bowl, and cover it with a lid or cling film.

 Put the dough in the fridge for 8 hours: this will be the fermentation period.
-After that, take the dough out, and start balling up.
+After that, take the dough out and start balling it up.
 Every dough ball should be 180 grams.
-Leave the balls proofing in a closed container for 4 hours.
+Leave the balls to proof in a closed container for 4 hours.

 It’s time to make pizza.
 The dough balls need to be stretched on a worktop covered with flour.
 Start gently pressing your fingers from the center to the borders, turning the dough a couple of times.
-Use the slapping technique to stretch it further, or use your fists (as shown in the video).
+Use the slapping technique to stretch it further, or use your fists, rotating the dough on your knuckles.

 If you are using an electric oven that only reaches 250°C/480°F, preheat it 10 minutes before the bake.
 Put the pizza in a tray on the lower part of the oven.
-Then, pour some water inside the oven and close it immediately: the steam that will generate will help moisten the dough.
+Then, carefully pour a small amount of water into a preheated oven-safe dish at the bottom of the oven and close it immediately: the steam that will generate will help moisten the dough.

 After around 7 minutes, move the pizza to the upper side of the oven, as close as possible to the grill.
 This way, the crust will start to get charred.
 Don’t leave it too long, though, or it will burn.
 This is also the moment to add the fiordilatte cheese, if you decided to make a classic Margherita, so it will melt without burning.